GeorgeHernandez/GeorgeHernandez/Opinions.md

     - Yes, there is freedom of speech, but it is illegal to yell "Fire!" in crowds.
     - Some people use their freedom of speech to act entitled, make demands beyond the norm, insult otheers, etc.
 - [Fatalism](https://en.wikipedia.org/wiki/Fatalism)
     - I'm not into determinism, but I believe the odds are not in our favor.
-Individuals vary but 50% are below average and everyone is susceptible to misinformation.
-Many problems have a part that is objective, evidence based, logical, etc., but the other part is subjective, political, poplarity-based, etc.
+Individuals vary but 50% are below average and everyone is susceptible to misinformation, ego, etc. Many problems have a part that is objective, evidence based, logical, etc., but the other part is subjective, political, poplarity-based, etc.
     - [Denialism](https://en.wikipedia.org/wiki/Denialism).
     - [Handlon's razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor): "never attribute to malice that which is adequately explained by stupidity".
     - [Bonhoeffer‘s Theory of Stupidity](https://www.youtube.com/watch?v=ww47bR86wSc).
 Stupid people are more dangerous than evil ones.